-I'd just like to note that they are not called "девушка" because they working in the customer service.
-The helper in the store can call me "девушка", and that would be fine.
+I'd just like to note that they are not called "девушка" because they work in the customer service.
+The helper in a store can call me "девушка" too, and that would be fine.

-The actual reason is, that Russian lacks proper forms of adress.
+The actual reason is that Russian lacks proper forms of address.
 There were the words "сударь" and "сударыня" previously, but they were replaced with "товарищ" during the Soviet times.
 Then "товарищ" became mostly obsolete as well, but "сударь/сударыня" were too long out of use by that point unfortunately, so one can't use them without sounding weird.

 Depends on the desired tone.
 Omitting the 'hey' instantly creates a slightly ruder implication.
 As if an adult was talking to a younger individual whom he didn't think was worth much anything.
 "Hey boy" can then be anything from very pleasant to very angry.
 But this is a very detailed difference, as neither is really incorrect or weird.